evanoshea21/QA-API/README.md

 ### Initial Benchmark (on local machine)

 Initial tests showed a repsonse time of > 4000ms.
 With this benchmark in mind, an initial goal was set for the server to handle 10,0000 clients/second (to handle spikes in traffic) with an error rate of < 1%.
-These goals were met, primarily from the help NginX load-balancing (alleviating server restrictions) and MySql indexing (alleviating database bottleneck).
+These goals were met, primarily from the help of NginX load-balancing (alleviating server restrictions) and MySql indexing (alleviating the database query bottleneck).

 <img src="./imgs/initial2.png"  width="70%">